 This is a request to carry more than 19 credits at any time during the semester.
-The request is often made on a Drop/Add form available at the Lattimore counter.
+The request is often made on a Drop/Add form available in Lattimore 312.
 (Students wanting an overload at the time of registration are permitted to register for up to 23 credit hours.
 This is temporary approval only, and students are required to drop to 19 credits or less unless they meet the conditions that follow by the beginning of the semester.)
-All students requesting this permission need to obtain approval of their Dean (generally from delegates at the Lattimore counter).
+All students requesting this permission need to obtain approval of their dean (generally from delegates at the Lattimore counter).

-- That the required 3.0 average for the previous semester has been attained.
+- That the required 3.0 average for the previous semester has been attained for overloads up to 23 credits.
 Special consideration will be given in unusual circumstances.

 - That no first semester Freshman may take more than three credit hours over their four full-credit courses.
 (A mandatory lab is considered part of the course.)
-NOTE: A student in their first semester could, for example, register for CHM 131 (5 credits), JPN 101 (6 credits), WRT 105 (4 credits) and MTH 171Q (5 credits) and remain eligible to carry three additional credit hours for a total of 23 credit hours.
+NOTE: A student in their first semester could, for example, register for CHM 131 (5 credits), JPN 101 (6 credits), WRT 105 (4 credits) and PSY 101 (4 credits) and remain eligible to carry three additional credit hours for a total of 22 credit hours.

 - That no Incomplete grades from previous semesters exist.